 - Go snowmobiling, join a reindeer safari and much more

-With its northern provinces extending deep into the Arctic Circle, Canada offers some fantastic locations to see the northern lights in some of the world’s great wildernesses.
-Combined with a host of thrilling winter activities and picturesque snow-covered scenery, Canada is a northern lights holiday destination that’s hard to beat.
-We recommend the fascinating town of Whitehorse in the Yukon Territory, which can be combined with a longer tailor made holiday in Canada.
+With its northern provinces extending deep into the Arctic Circle, Canada offers some fantastic locations to see the northern lights in wilderness locations.
+Combine a host of thrilling winter activities with picturesque snow-covered scenery and Canadian hospitality.
+With options in both The Yukon and Alberta, combine with a longer tailor made holiday in Canada.

 - Encounter wildlife such as caribou and moose